BDC Hamburger Icon

 Strong value proposition

-Your value proposition should articulate the problem your product addresses, how it solves it and why people would buy your product instead of a competitor.
-Your value proposition should address the following:
+Your value proposition should clearly articulate the problem your product addresses, how it solves that problem and why people would buy your product instead of a competitor’s.
+It should address the following:

 • Who are your customers?